kenmbesa/mypersonalwebsite/README.md

 When I first started practicing HTML, CSS by watching YouTube tuts, I was using a desktop-first approach, which meant more work in styiling it for other devices.

-Because I wanted the website to work well on mobile, I had to make the mobile menu look and wokr properly as well.
+Because I wanted the website to work well on mobile, I had to make the mobile menu look and work properly as well.

 Below's the JS code snippet I used to achieve the toggle effect:

 ```JavaScript
 function toggleMobileMenu() {